Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 #### Transport

-snippet:Transport
+snippet:MsmqTransport

-This setting defines the [**transport**](/nservicebus/transports/) that NServiceBus will use to send and receive messages. `MsmqTransport` is the only transport available within the core library.
-All other transports require additional NuGet packages.
+This setting defines the [**transport**](/nservicebus/transports/) that NServiceBus will use to send and receive messages.
+We are using the `MsmqTransport`, which is bundled within the NServiceBus core library.
+All other transports require different NuGet packages.

-The [**MSMQ transport**](/nservicebus/msmq/) is the default setting, so we technically don't need this line at all.
-For now, it's good to make the choice of transport explicit within our code.
+Capturing the `transport` settings in a variable as shown will make things easier in [Lesson 3](../lesson-3/) when we start defining message routing rules.

+NOTE: If using the SQL Server transport, you must use the `SqlServerTransport` and provide a connection string to the database.
+See [Using the SQL Server transport - Configuring the transport](/tutorials/nservicebus-101/using-sql-transport.md#modifying-each-endpoint-configuring-the-transport) for more details.

 #### Serializer